What is RetroFoam Home Insulation?

 How RetroFoam Insulation Works

-RetroFoam injection foam is insulation and an air barrier.
+RetroFoam injection foam isn't just insulation -- it's also an air barrier.

-Unlike traditional insulation, injection foam never loses its shape and it won't settle, compress, or sag over time like cellulose and fiberglass tend to do.
-That’s because the injection foam completely fills the cavity, getting into all of the nooks and crannies in the wall.
+Unlike traditional insulation, RetroFoam injection foam keeps its shape forever.
+It won't settle, compress, or sag over time like cellulose and fiberglass do.
+That's because it fills every nook and cranny in the wall cavity.

-The insulation you have in your home should keep the temperature consistent without your AC unit or furnace running all the time.
-That’s how the air seal that injection foam creates helps keep your monthly energy bills down while keeping your home comfortable.
+Your insulation should keep your home's temperature steady without making your AC or furnace work overtime.
+The air seal created by RetroFoam helps lower your energy bills while keeping your home cozy.

 What is RetroFoam Home Insulation Made Of?